 There is a small storage pocket in the back of the seat that you can use for small essentials.

 It’s a decent size basket that can fit your medium bag.
-I wouldn’t say it’s ‘oversized’ like Maclaren does on their site, but I guess it depends what you comparing it to.
+I wouldn’t say it’s ‘oversized’ like Maclaren does on their site, but I guess it depends on what you comparing it to.
 Umbrella strollers are known for their crappy baskets, so this one is not that bad.
-It’s still hard to access from the back because of the cross bar.
+It’s still hard to access from the back because of the crossbar.

 There is no travel system option on this one.

-Comes with a rain cover, a run-away strap, shoulder pads, and head hugger.
+Comes with a rain cover, a run-away strap, shoulder pads, and a head hugger.

 - Very high price.
-Almost $420 is a lot of an umbrella stroller.
-The good news is that this one should last you for years an multiple kids.
-I always say, you get what you paid for.
+Almost $420 is a lot for an umbrella stroller.
+The good news is that this one should last you for years and multiple kids.
+I always say you get what you paid for.

 - No travel system option.
 The competition is tough these days and many other umbrella models have a travel system option.
-I guess they decided not to bother with it because most parents buy umbrella model after 6 month (that’s when you are already fed up with carrying around that huge travel system stroller and want to downsize to something lighter)
+I guess they decided not to bother with it because most parents buy umbrella models after 6 months (that’s when you are already fed up with carrying around that huge travel system stroller and want to downsize to something lighter)